DevOpsPlayground/Hands-on-with-HashiCorps-Terraform-on-AWS/README.md

 ...This operation can take several minutes to finish.

+If everything is successful, the output of this first run should be _ip-webserver-1_, let's try to connect to this address.

 ## Step 5: Create a second instance
 In the same terraform configuration file, let's add a a new resource block to add a second EC2 instance.